Open Door Policy At The Workplace - Purpose, Pros And Cons

 3. Disruption of the Chain of Command.

 Employees might often violate the chain of command in the name of the policy.
-This kind of an open culture can make employees feel entitled to consistently go beyond their managers or team leaders and reach higher-level executives.
+This kind of open culture can make employees feel entitled to consistently go beyond their managers or team leaders and reach higher-level executives.
 It creates distance between employees and their managers with whom they should be working the closest.

 The pros and cons can go on and on.
 It depends on how an organization implements the policy.